somniGraveyard/Twiper/README.md

 ======
 [![Node.js CI](https://github.com/somnisomni/Twiper/actions/workflows/node.yml/badge.svg?branch=main)](https://github.com/somnisomni/Twiper/actions/workflows/node.yml)

  **Twiper** *(pronounce as T-wee-per)* is an on-your-own Tweet cleaner, without paying commercial services but in really manual way.

  This is a sequel project of [twitter-pwa-archive-cleaner](https://github.com/SDSkyKlouD/twitter-pwa-archive-cleaner).

+ This project is in early development, so no detailed instructions have been prepared yet.
+Use with caution!

 License
 -------